January-April | September-November

 Cohousing is a community that values connection, health and wellness, acceptance, diversity, fun and support.
 Each person owns their own home while supporting one another through life changes.
 Heartwood Commons is a 55+ cohousing community to be built in Tulsa with designs beginning in February.

 Make a difference, make a bowl.
 Each bowl will be auctioned off at our annual Empty Bowls Dinner to benefit our Community Resource Bank.

 End of Life | 1:1 with All Souls Life Decisions

-You have a tornado emergency plan but do you have a healthcare emergency plan?
-All Souls Life Decisions group wants you to be prepared.
-Meet with them one-on-one to help you prepare for a healthcare crisis.
-Begin to discuss decisions, get help completing an Advanced Directive and other tools, or update documents you prepared several years ago.
+Meet with All Souls Life Decisions, one-on-one, to help you prepare for a healthcare crisis.
+Begin to discuss decisions, get help completing an Advanced Directive and other tools, or update your documents.

 Everyday Spiritual Practices